PROTECTION OF TRADE DRESS

 B. Requirements for Trade Dress

 The Supreme Court affirmed.
-The issue before the Court was whether the design of the Two Pesos restaurants was “distinctive” so as to adequately designate the provider of the goods and services.
-Taco Cabana argued that the trade dress had not been shown to be “distinctive” because Taco Cabana had not shown “secondary meaning.”
+The issue before the Court was whether the design of the Taco Cabana restaurants was “distinctive” so as to adequately designate the provider of the goods and services.
+Two Pesos argued that the trade dress had not been shown to be “distinctive” because Taco Cabana had not shown “secondary meaning.”
 The Court, applying Lanham Act 43(a) as it existed prior to 1988, essentially gave official sanction to the merger of the requirements for trademarks and trade dress.

 The pre-1988 Section 43(a) included no requirement for distinctiveness of a trade dress.
 Nonetheless, the Court recited the five categories of distinctiveness for trademarks listed in Abercrombie & Fitch v Hunting World, 537 F.2d 4 (2nd Cir.
 1976).
 Those categories are: generic, descriptive, suggestive, arbitrary, and fanciful.

-The Court noted that “generic” marks (“Park ‘n Fly”) cannot be distinctive and cannot be registered as trademarks.
+The Court noted that “generic” marks (“Park ‘n Fly”) cannot be distinctive and cannot be registered as trademark.

 A “Descriptive” mark is not inherently “distinctive,” but can acquire distinctiveness if the mark has developed “secondary meaning.”
 “Secondary meaning” is the association of the mark with the provider of goods or services by the public.
 In short, a descriptive mark can become distinctive and can designate a particular provider if the public comes to recognize the descriptive mark as indicating the provider of the good or service.